 A written description can be hard to understand so I’ll run through an example.

-This technique is in use in the post tracking coronavirus in England, where the user has the option to either view the data by UTLA or LTLA.
+This technique is also in use in the post tracking coronavirus in England, where the user has the option to either view the data by UTLA or LTLA.
 These are different local authority levels in England.

 First, create the worksheets with relevant charts, etc. Ryan’s example was a simple two worksheet toggle.
 This example is slightly more complex, there are 4 worksheets where 2 will always be visible.

 This makes things more fiddly but nothing too painful.

 The dashboard will mainly be floating, although the contents of the floating toggle container have to be tiled.
 The use of bold is quite deliberate as this is an important point; all of the elements which toggle have to be tiled within the floating container, they can’t be floating.

 Firstly, position the elements which should always be visible on the dashboard.
 For example, dashboard headers and dashboard branding.
 Leave space for the toggle worksheets.